Selenium Toxicity

 Toxic levels of plasma selenium are not well defined.

-Diagnosis of selenium toxicity is usually clinical.
+Diagnosis of selenium toxicity is usually based on history and physical examination.
 Blood or urinary selenium levels can be measured.

 Treatment of selenium toxicity involves reducing selenium consumption.toxicity involves reducing selenium consumption.